sertansenturk/tomato/README.md

 If you want to convert the music scores to svg format, LilyPond is a good choice, because it adds a mapping between each musical element in the LilyPond file and in the related svg.

-To install LilyPond, simply go to the [Download](http://lilypond.org/download.html) page in the LilyPond website and follow the  instructions for your operating system.
+To install LilyPond in Mac OSX, simply go to the [Download](http://lilypond.org/download.html) page in the LilyPond website and follow the  instructions for your operating system.

-__Note:__ In most Linux distributions, you can also install LilyPond from the distribution repository.
-Nevertheless, we recommend you to download the latest stable version from the [LilyPond website](http://lilypond.org/download.html), if the version hosted in the distribution repository is below 2.18.2.
+In most Linux distributions, you can install LilyPond from the software repository of your distribution.
+However, the version might be outdated.
+If the version is below 2.18.2, we recommend you to download the latest stable version from the [LilyPond website](http://lilypond.org/download.html).
+After installing Lilypond, you should enter the LilyPond binary path to the "custom" field in [tomato/config/lilypond.cfg](https://github.com/sertansenturk/tomato/tree/master/tomato/config) (the default location is $HOME/bin/lilypond).

 Tomato in a Nutshell
 -------